Lordosis, scoliosis or kyphosis spine deformations

 MediRabbit.com

-Fauve de Bourgogne presenting a deformation of the spine.
+Fauve de Bourgogne rabbit presenting a deformity of the spine.

 Kim Chilson

-Videos showing the unusual gait of the 8 year old rabbit Suzi, suffering from a severe spine deformation.
+Videos showing the unusual gait of 8-year-old rabbit Suzi, suffering from a severe spine deformation.

 Dr. Manfred Andratsch, Austria

-Scoliosis of the spine.
-The deformation is light, with an inward and lateral curvature of the spine, which was not visible on the live rabbit, only by palpation and following the spine with a finger.
-Left: normal shape of the spine.
-Middle and left: abnormally curved spine.
+Scoliosis of the spine in a rabbit.
+The lateral deviation is light, with a curvature on the side and inward of the body of the rabbit, which was not visible on the alive rabbit, only during the palpation of the column and following the finger.
+Left: normal structure of the spine.
+Middle and right: abnormal curvature of the spine.

 Dermod Malley FRCVS, Royal Veterinary College, London, UK